near/NEPs/specs/Standards/Tokens/FungibleToken.md

 - Initialize contract once.
 The given total supply will be owned by the given account ID.
 - Get the total supply.
 - Transfer tokens to a new user.
-- Set a given allowance for an escrow account ID.
-  - Escrow will be able to transfer up this allowance from your account.
-  - Get current balance for a given account ID.
 - Transfer tokens from one user to another.
-- Get the current allowance for an escrow account on behalf of the balance owner.
-This should only be used in the UI, since a contract shouldn't rely on this temporary information.
+- Transfer tokens to a contract, have the receiver contract call a method and "return" any fungible tokens not used.
+- Remove state for the key/value pair corresponding with a user's account, withdrawing a nominal balance of Ⓝ that was used for storage.

 There are a few concepts in the scenarios above:
-- **Total supply**.
-It's the total number of tokens in circulation.
+- **Total supply**: the total number of tokens in circulation.
-- **Balance owner**.
-An account ID that owns some amount of tokens.
+- **Balance owner**: an account ID that owns some amount of tokens.
-- **Balance**.
-Some amount of tokens.
+- **Balance**: an amount of tokens.
-- **Transfer**.
-Action that moves some amount from one account to another account.
+- **Transfer**: an action that moves some amount from one account to another account, either an externally owned account or a contract account.
-- **Escrow**.
-A different account from the balance owner who has permission to use some amount of tokens.
-- **Allowance**.
-The amount of tokens an escrow account can use on behalf of the account owner.
+- **Transfer and call**: an action that moves some amount from one account to a contract account where the receiver calls a method.
+- **Storage amount**: the amount of storage used for an account to be "registered" in the fungible token.
+This amount is denominated in Ⓝ, not bytes, and represents the [storage staked](https://docs.near.org/docs/concepts/storage-staking).

 Note, that the precision is not part of the default standard, since it's not required to perform actions.
 The minimum value is always 1 token.

 The standard acknowledges NEAR storage staking model and accounts for the difference in storage that can be introduced by actions on this contract.
 Since multiple users use the contract, the contract has to account for potential storage increase.
 Thus every change method of the contract that can change the amount of storage must be payable.
 See reference implementation for storage deposits and refunds.

 ### Simple transfer